MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/bitlocker-group-policy-settings.md

 Group Policy administrative templates or local computer policy settings can be used to control what BitLocker drive encryption tasks and configurations can be performed by users, for example through the **BitLocker Drive Encryption** control panel.
 Which of these policies are configured and how they're configured depends on how BitLocker is implemented and what level of interaction is desired for end users.

 > [!NOTE]
 > A separate set of Group Policy settings supports the use of the Trusted Platform Module (TPM).
-For details about those settings, see [Trusted Platform Module Group Policy settings](../tpm/trusted-platform-module-services-group-policy-settings.md).
+For details about those settings, see [TPM Group Policy settings](../../../information-protection/tpm/trusted-platform-module-services-group-policy-settings.md).

 BitLocker Group Policy settings can be accessed using the Local Group Policy Editor and the Group Policy Management Console (GPMC) under **Computer Configuration** > **Administrative Templates** > **Windows Components** > **BitLocker Drive Encryption**.